 Chocolate Log Blog has a new home, here at Tin and Thyme.
 The world of chocolate is a wonderful place, but it now feels time (geddit?) to move on and explore my other food interests.

 There Will Still Be Chocolate

 Chocolate will always remain important to me and will feature frequently on this blog.
-I shall continue to create and develop vegetarian recipes as I always have done, but they won’t all include chocolate.
-There will be more of an emphasis on the exciting world of Cornish food and the South West in general, although other areas of the country and world will continue to feature.
+I shall continue to create and develop vegetarian recipes as I always have done, but they will no longer all include chocolate.
+There will be more of an emphasis on the exciting world of Cornish food and the South West in general.
+Although other areas of the country and world will continue to feature.

 My home county of Cornwall has always been where my heart lies, even when I lived away for many years.
 Bodmin Moor was my childhood playground with tin mines as playhouses, I wonder how many health and safety rules I contravened?
 The moor and its minerals are in my bones, literally and metaphorically.
 The spoil heaps are often adorned with wild thyme, a herb that also grows along the spectacular Cornish coast.